Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 #### Single-page Applications and how to handle the Overage Scenario

-When authenticating using the [implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v1-oauth2-implicit-grant-flow), the **overage** indication and limits are different than the apps using other flows.
+When authenticating using the [Implicit Grant Flow](https://docs.microsoft.com/azure/active-directory/develop/v1-oauth2-implicit-grant-flow), the **overage** indication and limits are different than the apps using other flows.

 1. A claim named `hasgroups` with a value of true will be present in the token instead of the `groups` claim.
 1. The maximum number of groups provided in the `groups` claim is limited to 6.
 This is done to prevent the URI fragment beyond the URL length limits.